yingw787/ece552_computer_vision/REPORT.md

 This section will explain the different computer vision algorithms considered in benchmarking, as well as a discussion about how each is expected to perform relative to each other.

-Code for the all functions in all three languages are listed in [Appendix A](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_A.md).
+Code for Sobel edge detection in Python and C++ is listed in [Appendix A](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_A.md).
+Due to lack of understanding code for Sobel edge detection in OpenCL is not included.
 Programs are ideally as similar to each other as possible in order to minimize the number of high-level differences between them as possible.

 ####Circular Hough Transforms